kevinsunpark123/kevinsunpark123.github.io/publications.md

 permalink: /Publications/
 ---

 ### *\#2: Self-lensing flares from black hole binaries.
-V: methods for systematic searches in LSST*
+V: methods for systematic searches in LSST* (in prep)
 **Kevin Park**, Zoltan Haiman, Chengcheng Xin, et al.

-As the most recent paper in this series, we generated mock quasar light curves and injected periodic self-lensing flares.
-We found that standard Lomb-Scargle Periodograms were ineffective in recovering periodicity and that Matched Filters were able to recover injected binary parameters under idealized conditions.
+As the most recent paper in this series, we generated mock quasar light curves at realistic observation times and injected periodic self-lensing flares.
+We investigate methods to recover the injected periodic flares and binary parameters.

 ### *\#1: Self-lensing flares from black hole binaries.
 IV.
 The number of detectable shadows (2025)*
 **Kevin Park**, Chengcheng Xin, Jordy Davelaar, Zoltan Haiman